fudonglin/CropNet/README.md

 #### The `CropNet` package

-- A *deep learning-ready* Python package for facilitating researchers in developing deep neural networks (DNNs) for climate change-aware crop yield predictions
+- A *deep learning-ready* Python package for facilitating researchers in downloading the CropNet data on the fly over the time and region of interest, and developing deep neural networks (DNNs) for climate change-aware crop yield predictions
 - The `CropNet` package is available at [Python Package Index (PyPI)](https://pypi.org/project/cropnet/)

-## Tutorial
+## Tutorials

 The tutorials for the CropNet dataset are available at Google Colab, with their links listed below